hitoshi-watase/sercrod/docs/reference/directives/literal.md

 `*literal` is handled early in the rendering pipeline:

-- In the main render flow, Nablla:
+- In the main render flow, Sercrod:

   - Handles static/dynamic flags.
   - Then checks for `*literal` / `n-literal`.

 - If `*literal` or `n-literal` is present:

-  - Nablla decides the text to output (from the attribute or innerHTML).
+  - Sercrod decides the text to output (from the attribute or innerHTML).
   - Sets the element’s text content or appends a text node (depending on the internal path).
   - Skips further processing for that node.

 Because of this:

 - Any other directive on the same element as `*literal` is effectively ignored by the runtime.
-- Children of that element are not visited by Nablla’s directive engine.
+- Children of that element are not visited by Sercrod’s directive engine.
-- The element becomes a “literal island” with no Nablla behavior inside it.
+- The element becomes a “literal island” with no Sercrod behavior inside it.

 #### Execution model

 Conceptually, for an element with `*literal`:

-1. Nablla detects `*literal` / `n-literal` on the element.
+1. Sercrod detects `*literal` / `n-literal` on the element.
 2. It reads:

    - `attr = element.getAttribute("*literal") || element.getAttribute("n-literal")`.